Ross University College of Veterinary Medicine 2001.

 Dr. Kopman has been caring for pets and animal companions for 11 years.
 He is a member of the American Veterinary Medical Association and the Southwest Washington Veterinary Medical Association.
 He enjoys the variety and challenges of caring and helping dogs and cats and their families.

-He enjoys traveling with his wife and son.
+He enjoys traveling with his wife and family.
 He has a keen interest in bee keeping and is actively attempting to improve his bee stock through selective breeding.
-Their house is shared with a spunky 7 year old Papillion named Gina.

 Michigan State University College of Veterinary Medicine 2010.

 After graduating from veterinary school in the Midwest, Dr. Memenis began practicing on the Oregon coast and remained there for three years honing her skills with companion animal and emergency medicine.
-This past spring she moved with her husband to the Vancouver area to be closer to family and has enjoyed the transition from the ocean to the mountains.
-She likes the adventure of exploring the Columbia River Gorge and all that it has to offer by hiking, backpacking, camping and downhill skiing.
-She is the loving owner of a medium haired cat who believes he is king of her new home.
+She moved to Vancouver in 2013 with her husband and the transition from the ocean to the mountains was a good one for their family.
+Sandra has been part of the Hearthwood team for six years now and is happy to announce that this past spring she passed her certification examination for acupuncture through the International Veterinary Acupuncture Society (IVAS) and will now be offering it as an integrated modality for pain management to the pet parents of Vancouver.
+She enjoys the adventure of exploring the Columbia River Gorge and all that it has to offer by hiking, backpacking, and camping with her faithful rescue pups Sierra and Summit.